DataBrewery/cubes/doc/server.rst

 -----

 ``GET /model``
-    Get model metadata as JSON
+    Get model metadata as JSON.
+In addition to standard model attributes a ``locales`` key is added with list of available model locales.

 ``GET /model/dimension/<name>``
     Get dimension metadata as JSON